 Are university formatting guidelines important?

-This is the first of two lessons about Essay Formatting.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Essay Formatting.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of essay formatting at university

 – Explore the importance of formatting consistently when attempting to achieve high grades in academic work

 There are lots of rules that students should follow if they wish to succeed in a bachelor’s or master’s degree.
 From rules of academic conduct such as plagiarism and collusion avoidance to rules of which referencing style to use when conducting academic research.
 One of the simplest rules that students often overlook however relates to the design elements of a piece of assessed work, such as font size and style or the margin widths.
 When considered together, these elements are known as formatting.

 Although design-oriented rules of formatting might seem insignificant, these features can affect your final grade and so are worth paying attention to.
 In this short reader on essay formatting, we therefore offer assistance in Chapter 1 with understanding what formatting is and why universities are so strict about how academic assignments are displayed.
 Then, in Chapter 2, we explore the ten key essay-formatting features that students should check before submitting their essay.
 Complete these two chapters and our related Chapter Worksheets and you should hopefully feel much more confident about handing in a perfectly formatted essay.

 Formatting involves paying careful attention to aspects of the design and layout of a document.
 This may include the font type and font size, the spacing between lines of text, and which style of referencing is being used.
 Submit an essay that isn’t formatted correctly and you risk lowering your grade.
 This is because formatting is normally a small component of a tutor’s marking rubric, particularly in preliminary-year, pre-sessional, in-sessional and other EAP programmes.